mirelApetrei/firstOne/README.md

 # Hi there!!

 ## Welcome to my GitHub page
+- This is my first repo as app-developer...I`m looking forward to advance and aquire more knowdlege and experience

 ### About me
 - 🔭 I’m currently learning mobile app development with Syntax Institute from Berlin, Germany